 Most people with autoimmune hepatitis will be advised to eat a normal healthy diet.
 Ideally, anybody with inflammation of the liver should not drink alcohol, or only in very small amounts.
 If you already have liver inflammation, alcohol may increase the risk and speed of developing cirrhosis.

 With treatment, most people with autoimmune hepatitis have a normal life expectancy and feel well most of the time.
-The treatment used for autoimmune hepatitis has improved the outlook tremendously.
+The treatment used for autoimmune hepatitis has improved the outlook (prognosis) tremendously.
 It is very important that you do not stop your treatment too early without your doctor's knowledge, as your hepatitis may return.
 Although the condition usually returns at some point after stopping treatment, it can usually be treated again by quickly going back on medication.

 Further reading and references

 Guidelines for the Management of Autoimmune Hepatitis; British Society of Gastroenterology (May 2011)

 Casal Moura M, Liberal R, Cardoso H, et al; Management of autoimmune hepatitis: Focus on pharmacologic treatments beyond corticosteroids.
 World J Hepatol.
 2014 Jun 276(6):410-8. doi: 10.4254/wjh.v6.i6.410.